-Danika blogs on the benefits of volunteering, how it helped her recovery and her plans to do more for Mind.
+Danika blogs on the benefits of volunteering, and how it helped her recovery.

 Suffering three major depressive episodes was not something I thought I’d have experienced at the age of 26.
 Last year was the worst yet.
 Stress from work led to psychosis and psychosis led to severe depression and suicide attempts.
 I spent three months in hospital.
 When you’ve felt so low that taking your own life seems like your only choice, it’s so important to have a purpose.
 After receiving lifesaving treatment, I started to try and rebuild my life.
 This is when a Mind charity shop saved me.

 "Come in for a cup of tea, a biscuit and have a laugh" they said.

 Little did I know that walking past the charity shop one rainy day in Hove and deciding to enquire about volunteering would see the dark clouds above me fade away and bring new light into my life.
 Not only have I made a difference to people’s lives, I have also made lots of new friends and built my own confidence as well.
 The atmosphere in Mind has made it one of the best places I’ve worked.
 All the people - the managers, the volunteers and the customers - are awesome!
 Everybody comes with their own story and reasons for volunteering but one thing is certain, you can’t beat the passion and positive vibes.
 I absolutely love volunteering there; it’s given me my smile back.